 The National Practitioner Databank (NPD), a government reporting system for doctors and hospitals, reveals what is really collected in medical malpractice lawsuits.
-This data bank has to report every payout (not the verdict amount, but the actual amount paid) in a malpractice case.
+This data bank has to report every compensation payout (not the verdict amount, but settlement amounts or actual verdict paid) in a malpractice case.
 This includes wrongful death settlements and verdicts.
 NPD’s most recent annual report found that, nationwide, the average money damages recovered – by settlement or verdict – was $348,000.

 What Drives Wrongful Death Settlement Payouts in Medical Malpractice Lawsuits?

-The biggest driving force of value in wrongful death medical malpractice cases in Maryland is our cap on non-economic damages in malpractice cases.
+The biggest driving force of settlement amounts in wrongful death medical malpractice cases in Maryland is our cap on non-economic damages in malpractice cases.
 The maximum recovery for noneconomic damages in Maryland in 2022 for a wrongful malpractice case is $1,075,000 (the cap for pain and suffering for one person is $860,000).
-(Keep in mind, there is no cap on economic damages.)
+(Keep in mind, there is no cap on jury payouts for economic damages.)